 Leica D-LUX Typ 109 vs Sony RX10 II

-The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were announced, respectively, in September 2014 and June 2015.
+The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
 Both the D-LUX Typ 109 and the RX10 II are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (RX10 II) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.